A woman sits on a bed surrounded by stuffed animals, with a cream wall covered in photographs, creating a cosy and homey environment.

 What’s the link between homelessness and mental health?

 • Cause: Poor mental health can put you under enormous pressure.
-When this builds up, and you don’t have the right support around you, your risk of homelessness can dramatically increase.
+When that pressure builds and you don’t have the right support around you, things can unravel fast – and the risk of losing your home rises sharply.

 • Consequence: Homelessness is traumatic.
-It’s an emotionally and physically painful and lonely experience that has a lasting impact on mental health.
+It’s isolating, exhausting, and deeply painful – an experience that leaves lasting scars on mental health.

 A woman is standing in a park, smiling, with flowers in the background.

-When these pressures are turned up, the threat of homelessness becomes very real.
-Our Homelessness Prevention teams help thousands of Londoners each year with these issues, helping them remain in their homes.
+When these pressures pile up, the risk of homelessness becomes very real.
+That’s where our Homelessness Prevention teams step in – supporting thousands of Londoners each year to stay in their homes, tackle the challenges early, and hold onto the stability they’ve worked hard for.

 60% of our clients have a mental health problem